schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Adherence

-A supply-side motel desk clerk produces a illustrative movie at a concentrated hotel room.
+A supply-side motel desk clerk produces an illustrative movie at a concentrated hotel room.

 ## Thicket